 Further to the north the Board of Ordnance built the Gun Wharf between 1718 and 1725 to replace a smaller one at Mount Wise.
 The Board of Ordnance was abolished in 1855 and it then came under the War Department.
 When it finally became a part of the Admiralty and the Royal Dockyard in 1941 it was named Morice Yard.

 To the north of that again was the Keyham Steam Yard, constructed between 1846 and 1864.
 The tunnel between the South Yard and North Yard was constructed in 1857.
 It was all linked by the Dockyard Railway in 1867.
 A piece of the Steam Yard was given over to the Royal Naval Engineering College in 1880.
 In November 1903 it was decreed that the original Dockyard, surrounding the First Dock, should be known as South Yard and the Keyham Steam Yard as North Yard.
-The North Yard Extension was completed in 1907.
+A general reorganisation of Royal Dockyards took effect at the start of 1906.
+The North Yard Extension was completed in 1907 and the Yard's first 75-ton crane installed in 1908.
 The Central Offices were occupied in October 1911.
 The main body of the Royal Dockyard then extended from Mutton Cove as far north as Weston Mill Creek.
 In 1921 the Royal Naval Oil Fuel Depot at Thanckes, on the Cornish side of the Hamoaze, was opened.

 Developments since the end of the Second

 World War have included the extension and abandonment of South Yard, the